radsystems-app/Radsystems-Studio-Docs/pages/pages.md

 * **EditButtonText**: Allows you to customize the caption of the Edit button.
 * **ViewButtonText**: Allows you to customize the caption of the View button.
 * **DeleteButtonText**: Allows you to customize the caption of the Delete button.
-* **Export**: Specify whether the export selector will be present in the record list view.
+* **Export**: Specify if the export selector will be present in the record list view.